X Men Logo

 The logo introduced during this period was significantly different from all previous versions.
 All text was removed, and the central element became a bold red “X” within a circle.
 This visual symbol resembled a prohibition sign, representing both the mutants’ struggle for their rights in a world where they are not always accepted and their determination to resist threats.

 This minimalist yet powerful logo quickly became associated with the mutant team in the franchise’s comics and other media products.
 Its simplicity and clarity made it instantly recognizable.
-The visual strength of this symbol reflected the new direction in which the mutant team’s story was developing during Morrison’s era, where the focus was on serious themes such as identity, tolerance, and the fight against prejudice.
+The visual strength of this symbol reflected the new direction the mutant team’s story was taking during Morrison’s era, with a focus on serious themes such as identity, tolerance, and the fight against prejudice.

 2019 – today